 Bundles for Babies: Financial planning for expectant parents.
 Open to all ranks and services, but only active duty Air Force, Navy, Coast Guard and Marine Corps families may receive an AFAS bundle valued at more than $75.
 Held quarterly.

 Heart Link Spouse Orientation Program: Heart Link is an Air Force program designed to strengthen military families and enhance mission readiness by helping to orient new Air Force spouses (typically 5 years or less) to active duty military life.
-The A&FRC hosts a quarterly Heart Link Spouse Orientation designed to help new spouses gain a better understanding of the Air Force.
+The M&FRC hosts a quarterly Heart Link Spouse Orientation designed to help new spouses gain a better understanding of the Air Force.
 Lunch included.

 Spouse Employment Program: This program provides entry-level job training to active duty Air Force spouses with a goal to help them secure immediate, viable employment.
-Community Readiness Consultants at individual Airman & Family Readiness Centers work with local community colleges to tailor training that matches requirements of local employers interested in hiring military spouses.
+Community Readiness Consultants at individual Military & Family Readiness Centers work with local community colleges to tailor training that matches requirements of local employers interested in hiring military spouses.
 AFAS pays for tuition, instructor fees, and course materials for spouse participants.

 Child Care Programs: